 Best baby ear thermometer

-On the thermometer screen a “POS” (no, it’s not short for Piece Of !@#$) will flash up if you have not positioned the thermometer correctly into your baby’s ear making it almost impossible to incorrectly take your baby’s temperature.
+On the thermometer screen, a “POS” (no, it’s not short for Piece Of [email protected]#$) will flash up if you have not positioned the thermometer correctly into your baby’s ear making it almost impossible to incorrectly take your baby’s temperature.

 The Braun ear thermometer also features a pre-warmed tip.
 When a thermometer is inserted into the ear; the cooler temperature of the thermometer itself can throw out the accuracy of the temperature taken.
 A pre-warmed tip means that the cooling effect the thermometer has on the ear is minimized, resulting in the most accurate result possible.

 A flexible tip takes your baby’s temperature in just a few seconds.
-Quick enough that the thermometer will be in and out of you baby’s ear before he even realizes it.
+Quick enough that the thermometer will be in and out of your baby’s ear before he even realizes it.